cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 {{% warning title="Warning" %}}
-This should only be used in very specific circumstances and should not be used in the following situations:
+This should only be used in very specific circumstances and should not be used to install agents for deployments using an existing manager.
+Instead, `cfy agents install` is to be used for upgrading the agents after the corresponding Manager upgrade.

-* The same manager is upgraded using the `cfy upgrade` command.
-* To install agents for deployments using an existing manager.
 {{% /warning %}}